mjj209/cf-for-k8s/docs/deploy.md

 ```

+> cf-for-k8s uses [kapp](https://github.com/k14s/kapp) to manage it's lifecycle. `kapp` will first show you a list of resources it plans to install on the cluster and then will attempt to install those resources. `kapp` will not exit untill all resources are installed and their status is running.

-4. Configure DNS on your IaaS provider to point the wildcard subdomain of your system domain and the wildcard subdomain of all apps domains to point to external IP of the Istio Ingress Gateway service.
+1. Configure DNS on your IaaS provider to point the wildcard subdomain of your system domain and the wildcard subdomain of all apps domains to point to external IP of the Istio Ingress Gateway service.
 You can retrieve the external IP of this service by running

 ```
 kubectl get svc -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[*].ip}'